Stark County – Huddled Up For Business

 And the state’s Commercial Activity Tax is a low .26% on gross receipts exceeding $1 million.

-Ohio’s tax on new investment the lowest in the Midwest, and Ernst & Young research shows that our 4.4% effective rate ranks Ohio as the third friendliest tax environment in the nation.
+Ohio’s tax on new investment is the lowest in the Midwest, and EY research shows that our 4.4% effective rate ranks Ohio as the third friendliest tax environment in the nation.